Will Cotton: Career

-His work is in the collections of the Seattle Art Museum, Washington, the Smithsonian American Art Museum and the Columbus Museum of Art, Ohio.
+His work is in the collections of the Seattle Art Museum, Washington, the Smithsonian American Art Museum, the Columbus Museum of Art, Ohio, the Orlando Museum of Art, Florida, The National Portrait Gallery, Washington D.C., and the Hallmark Collection, Kansas City.

 In 2004 he received the Princess Grace Foundation award for contemporary art in Monaco.
 Will Cotton was awarded an honorary Doctorate from the New York Academy of Art where he was a senior critic in 2012.